zethon/AshCoin/README.md

-# HenryCoin
+# Ash

-HenryCoin is a crypto-currency built from scratch.
+Ash is a crypto-currency built from scratch.

 The goals with this project are: